 - Social skills

 The ELSA continues to receive regular supervised sessions with the educational psychologists throughout the year with other ELSAs in the area.

 How does ELSA work?

-Children are referred by the class teacher, SENDCO or Senior Leaders, ELSA sessions usually run for 6-8 weeks.
-Mrs. Sampler will discuss with the class teacher/SENDCO what intervention is required for each individual child.
-ELSAs are not there to fix the child’s problems but what we can do is provide emotional support and establish a respectful relationship and a safe space to share honesty their thoughts and feelings.
+Children are referred by the class teacher, SENDCO or Senior Leaders and an ELSA session usually runs for 6-8 weeks.
+The ELSA will discuss with the class teacher/SENDCO what intervention is required for each individual child.
+ELSAs are not there to fix the child’s problems but what we can do is provide emotional support and establish a respectful relationship and a safe space to share honestly their thoughts and feelings.
 You can find out more about ELSA here: www.elsanetwork.org.

 Children’s Comments about ELSA

-“I like coming because it makes me happy and Mrs. Sampler listens to me”
+“I like coming because it makes me happy and I am listened to”

 “ELSA has helped me to step out and make new friends and to join in with games”

-“I like coming to ELSA because I can be open about things, Mrs. Sampler is very trustworthy”
+“I like coming to ELSA because I can be open about things, our ELSA is very trustworthy”